Available with Advanced license.

-If you don't have a GCP file and you need to measure GCPs on a reference map, use the Manage GCPs tool to enter a GCP by clicking a location on the map, and then add the corresponding tie points in the viewers.
+- If you don't have a GCP file and you need to measure GCPs on a reference map, use the Manage GCPs tool to enter a GCP by clicking a location on the map and adding the corresponding tie points in the viewers.

-When the cursor is in point collecting mode, you can press and hold the C key to switch to the Explore cursor.
+- When the pointer is in point collecting mode, you can press and hold the C key to switch to the explore pointer.

 To learn about creating ortho mapping products, see Generate ortho mapping products.